• Skip to primary navigation

 Make it mild: If you don't like heat, use paprika or kashmiri red chili powder which are mild and skip the green chili.

-Do not overcook: Remember to not overcook the shrimp.
-Over cooking can cause the shrimp to dry out and will result in a chewy- rubbery texture.
+Do not overcook: Remember not to overcook the shrimp.
+Over-cooking can cause the shrimp to dry out and result in a chewy- rubbery texture.

 Finishing: A little lime juice when squeezed on top will enhance the flavors.